-The bananas keep these muffins super moist, slightly springy and help sweeten t.
+The bananas keep these muffins super moist and slightly springy.
 While they’re deliciously chocolatey – they aren’t too sweet or too cake-like for breakfast.

 These moist banana muffins get their perfect consistency from oil, 2 eggs, the mashed bananas and Greek yogurt.
 If you don’t have Greek yogurt, sour cream works too.

 Now, making these muffins is super straight forward.
 First, you’ll whisk together your dry ingredients – then set them aside for later.
 (I mainly do this because I’m disorganized….)
 Then, beat together the oil and sugars in a separate bowl – I use a mixture of brown sugar & caster just like I do in my banana bread – then beat in the eggs & vanilla.
 Fold in your mashed bananas and yogurt, followed by your dry ingredients until just combined.
 Finally, the chocolate chips get folded in and you’re ready to bake!

 Note – my Dad adds whole grains to his muffins….
 I’m not that healthy yet.

 Just like my recipes for chocolate chip muffins and blueberry muffins, you’ll want to fill your muffin cavities all the way to the top – each muffin will be about 1/3 cup of batter.
 You’ll then bake the muffins at 425F for 5 minutes and then turn down the oven to 375F to continue baking.
 This helps your muffins rise to give you that nicely domed muffin shape.
 Your kitchen will have with the most delicious banana and chocolate smell as they bake!

 Here’s some of my other favorite banana treats!